History of PUSPADI Bali

 YAKKUM Yogyakarta was founded by Colin McLennan, a New Zealander, in 1982.
 Years later, Colin helped Latra start PUSPADI Bali.
 Janice Mantjika who came to Bali in 1964, has also been a longtime supporter, board member and ambassador of PUSPADI Bali.

-In 2003, Mark Weingard, founder of Inspirasia Foundation, connected with Latra through the help of Rucina Ballinger (then CEO of YKIP) and a partnership began.
+In 2003, Mark Weingard, founder of Inspirasia Foundation, connected with Latra through the help of Rucina Ballinger (above: then CEO of YKIP) and a partnership began.

-Latra and PUSPADI Bali staff (75 per cent of whom have a physical disability) no longer hide their scars and are focused on empowering others with physical disabilities to reach their full potential and lead productive lives.
+Pak Latra and PUSPADI Bali staff (75 per cent of whom have a physical disability) no longer hide their scars and are focused on empowering others with physical disabilities to reach their full potential.

 In 2013, YAKKUM Bali decided to change its name to PUSPADI Bali (Pusat Pemberdayaan Disabilitas = Centre for Empowerment of People with Disabilities) to reflect the current and future direction of the organisation.

 PUSPADI Bali’s Director I Nengah Latra establishes the NGO.

 Outreach program starts in Karangasem, East Bali (later expands to Sumba in 2011, NTT (Atambua) in 2013 and Papua in 2015.

 With four staff, the NGO begins making prosthetics and mobility aids out of a small workshop in Badung Regency.